pellared/otel-logs-talk/outline.md

 - or even a binary object,
 - at last in can be nothing.

-You can approxiamte it to something like BSON format.
+You can approximate it to something like BSON format.

 ## Complex values